-How do I account for a payment that has bounced, been refunded, has been returned, or gets rejected
+How do I account for a payment that has bounced, been refunded or has been returned?

 From time to time, there may be erroneous entries on your bank statement.
 This is usually where a payment has bounced, been placed incorrectly due to a bank error, or been rejected for some other reason.
 A common reason can be a rejected cheque.